Matthew-Berthoud/poker-web-app/README.md

     * evaluate between the players (can be the same method as when we got the best hand for each player)
     * return winner(s)
 * probably put current bet in the player class

+### July 26, 2023
+* The code below gives a string that looks like this `2023207000419` representing the year, day of year, hour, minutes, seconds so that when casted to an int I can use comparison operators.
+    ```py
+    strftime('%Y%j%H%M%S', localtime()
+    ```
+* Decided against adding room functionality at this time, there will only be the one room for now.
+Can use tutorial for flask socketio to add them later.
+* Finished the video, can refer to the first 40 minutes as I make all these requests work, and broadcast certain things to certain people

 ## AT SOME POINT I NEED TO ADD AN ALL-IN LIMIT TYPE THING TO THE METHODS IN THE TABLE CLASS, OR SIDE POTS WILL HAPPEN AND BE HANDLED IMPROPERLY